Introduce yourself with a well-crafted cover letter!

 While your resume provides a quick overview of your qualifications, your cover letter can provide additional details and fill in the gaps.
 For example, you can explain your interest in a specific position or company, why you decided to go into this profession, how you can bring value to the organization, and anything else that may need an explanation on your resume (an employment gap, a career change, etc.).
 It also allows you to reemphasize your qualifications, as well as demonstrate your professionalism and writing skills.

-To get started, think about how your experience, background, skills, and interests aligns with the specific job description.
+Think about how your experience, background, skills, and interests aligns with the specific job description.
 This will guide your letter.

 • Your Experience